Pattern Inheritance: A Fork-Based Strategy for Scaling Service Standards

 Clear ownership and review processes are essential:

-• Dedicated owners: The platform team owns the org fork.
-Changes require review from at least one platform engineer.
+- Dedicated owners: The platform team owns the org fork.
+Changes require review from at least one platform engineer, with branch protection and signed commits enforced.
+Two-person review for anything touching auth, crypto, or session lifecycle.

-• Change classification: Not every upstream change needs to be merged.
-The platform team should evaluate each upstream release for relevance and risk.
+- Change classification: Not every upstream change needs to be merged.
+Evaluate each upstream release for relevance and risk, and tag releases accordingly (security / patch / minor / major).

-• Changelog: Maintain a changelog in the org fork that translates upstream changes into org-relevant context.
+- Changelog: Maintain a changelog that translates upstream changes into org-relevant context.
 "Upstream upgraded SQLAlchemy to 2.1.
 This changes how async sessions are created.
 If you've customized session creation, see migration guide."

-• Semantic commit prefixes: Prefix commits to distinguish org customizations from upstream merges (e.g., org: add Vault integration vs. upstream: merge tiangolo/full-stack-fastapi-template v0.7.0).
-When debugging a merge conflict, you immediately know whether the conflicting change is one you own or one you inherited.
+org:vsupstream:).
+When a merge conflict shows up, you immediately know whether the conflicting change is one you own or one you inherited.

 9.4.
 The "Too Customized to Merge" Problem